 Foundation Board of Directors

-Our Foundation board of directors is comprised of residents, civic leaders, and accomplished professionals.
+Our Foundation board comprises civic leaders and accomplished professionals.

 Sarah Shirk earned an MPH with a concentration in gerontology from UIC’s School of Public Health and a BA from Swarthmore College.
 Her career has focused on health outcomes in the medical rehabilitation sector and academic research in the public health sector.
 Sarah has collaborated professionally with Kendal affiliates since her early career while working in community outreach at the Philadelphia Orchestra.
 She is a member of Oak Park Friends and active in regional Quaker communities.
 For hobbies, Sarah enjoys singing in the Chicago Community Chorus and is training to compete in national Masters Track & Field Competitions.

 Gus Noble is President of the Illinois Saint Andrew Society (CHICAGO SCOTS & Scottish Home).
 Gus worked for the British Consulate-General Chicago for 7 years developing UK-US trade and investment.
 Gus graduated from Northwestern University’s Kellogg Graduate School of Management.
 Gus serves on the Boards of Rotary Club of Chicago (ROTARY ONE), the world’s first Rotary Club.
 Gus is a core member of the Chicago Cultural Alliance and is a member of the Chicago Council for Global Affairs.
 Gus’s interests include playing music and golf and Newcastle United Football Club.